fabulousduck/Librarian/README.md

 ### `WriteC(chan lr.WriteOp)`

-WriteBatch is for writing to a large amount of files concurrently by pushing `lr.writeOp`'s to a channel passed to `WriteBatch`.
+WriteC is for writing to a large amount of files concurrently by pushing `lr.writeOp`'s to a channel passed to `WriteBatch`.

 The channel will return  `n` amount of `boolean`'s representing if